Theresa May Returns To The Campaign Trail With A Personal Attack On Corbyn's Leadership

 There were signs at the event that May’s campaign chiefs have decided to refine their approach for the final stages of the campaign.

-There was a much greater focus on Brexit, for one thing — the reason May said she called the election in the first place, but which had disappeared from the campaign debate in the controversy about the Tory manifesto.
+There was a much greater focus on Brexit, for one thing – the reason May said she called the election in the first place, which had disappeared from the campaign debate in the controversy about the Tory manifesto.

-And the banner behind May read “Theresa May and the Conservatives,” including the party’s branding when it had been conspicuously missing at previous events.
+And the banner behind May read “Theresa May and the Conservatives”, including the party’s branding that had been conspicuously missing at previous events.
 There had been suggestions the campaign would not be so exclusively centred on the prime minister and include more senior Tories in the final days.

 However, the playbook remains the same, on the evidence of Tuesday’s event, and a key part of the strategy is to remind voters repeatedly of the opposition’s perceived weaknesses – even if critics say it risks the Tories being seen once again as “the nasty party”.